MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/powershell-v2-module/Connect-ExchangeOnline.md

 ```

 ## DESCRIPTION
-Though the Exchange Online PowerShell V2 module contains a set of ~10 new REST API backed CMDLETs and all the older remote PowerShell cmdlets, this single Connect cmdlet allows you to establish a remote PowerShell session and authenticate for the new ExO V2 module cmdlets.
+This cmdlet allows you to create a remote PowerShell connection to your Exchange Online organization.
+You can use this cmdlet to authenticate for the new REST API-backed cmdlets in the Exchange Online PowerShell V2 module, and also for all existing Exchange Online PowerShell cmdlets (remote PowerShell cmdlets).

 ## EXAMPLES